How ECI Engagement Can Help Reduce Risk in Residential Projects

 Kapitol Group delivered over $700m in projects in FY23/24, more than 60% of which were run on an ECI basis before engaging in D&C or construct only contracts.

-During ECI engagement, we take the client on a collaborative journey.
+"During ECI engagement, we take the client on a collaborative journey.
 We begin by understanding the project’s key success criteria, then work together to identify design efficiencies and provide guidance on buildability and logistics.
 This approach reduces program time and costs while preserving design intent and ensuring safe, high-quality outcomes.

 "Kapitol approaches ECI differently to most.
 From the outset, we adopt an open-book method of negotiation providing full transparency into our costing process with the aim of achieving the ultimate commercial, safety, quality outcomes for our clients.
 As part of this process, we engage trades and never leave anything to chance.
 This is why our ECI approach is favoured by our top ASX listed clients.”

-- Andrew Deveson, Director, Kapitol Group
+Andrew Deveson, Director, Kapitol Group

-• For Developers, ECI engagement of a contractor helps de-risk feasibility, it helps provide transparency over cost outcomes, with opportunities to maximise NLA, improve programme, reduce cost, reduce price volatility, and therefore reduce overall risk.
+“ECI helps provide transparency over cost outcomes, with opportunities to maximise NLA, improve programme, reduce cost, reduce price volatility, and therefore reduce overall risk.”

-• For Builders, the ECI process provides the time to properly confirm buildability of the design and improve safety in design, run value management exercises to improve quality outcomes, engage trades early and obtain true pricing to validate the client’s budget (and forge lasting relationships with trades and the client, and look for opportunities to reduce programme
+For Builders, the ECI process provides the time to properly confirm buildability of the design and improve safety in design, run value management exercises to improve quality outcomes, engage trades early and obtain true pricing to validate the client’s budget (and forge lasting relationships with trades and the client, and look for opportunities to reduce programme.

-High Street Preston, owned by Aware Real Estate, developed in partnership with Barings and project managed by Essence Project Management, involves the design and construction of 292 Build-to-Rent units across 16 levels, with ground-floor retail and amenities achieving a 7-star NatHERS rating.
+High Street, Preston, owned by Aware Real Estate, developed in partnership with Barings and project managed by Essence Project Management, involves the design and construction of 292 Build-to-Rent units across 16 levels, with ground-floor retail and amenities achieving a 7-star NatHERS rating.

 Essence and Barings determined ECI to be the best contracting model, leveraging real-time cost feedback to enable budget tracking and concurrent value engineering.
 This approach was expected to yield a more resolved design, providing sub-contractors with confidence in both cost certainty and project viability, which in turn would generate market interest.